Congratulations New Graduate!

 Once you’re settled, it’s time to figure out a plan for your student loans.

 1. Consolidate and refinance, if it makes financial sense.
 Consolidating your loans turns multiple monthly payments into a single monthly payment.
 Refinancing your loans means you can lower your interest rate.
-Work with a bank (or a company like SoFi) that offers student loan refinancing to find out what your options are.
-If you have a mix of low and high interest lows, you may only refinance and consolidate the higher interest loans – leaving the lower interest loans on their own.
+Work with a bank (or a company like SoFi) that offers student loan refinancing to find out what your options are. (they also have a cash management account called SoFi Money) If you have a mix of low and high-interest lows, you may only refinance and consolidate the higher interest loans – leaving the lower interest loans on their own.

 When picking who to work with, compare the different perks at each bank too.
 When I refinanced my loans, I received interest rate breaks for autopayment and consecutive months of on-time payment.